 It is helpful to go back to the last time you had a conflict that felt like miscommunications.
 Were you angry, disgusted or had you lost patience with that person?
 If so, in subtle (and maybe not so subtle) ways, you may have let them know of your feelings without telling them so you were both dealing with hidden messages.
 Think in your mind an alternative way that you could have communicated.
 Something like “I am really losing patience and I feel like you made a commitment to complete this and I don’t know what to do about it” instead of “When are you going to do this?” in an angry tone.
 This invites problem solving, you own your feelings, your not accusing the other of perceived motivations or emotions and there are no hidden messages.

 If you work on this, over time your skills will get better.
 Have patience.
 It takes a while to get good at fully communicating in a way that encourages solutions.
 Have patience on your partner and give each other HUGE credit for trying and getting better.

-More next week on “Communication for Couples”.
+More next time on “Communication for Couples”.
 Pam Kennel